TomSumner28/merchant-data/README.md

 pip install -r requirements.txt
 ```

 Set `GOOGLE_SHEETS_ID` to the ID of your workbook and `GOOGLE_API_KEY` if the sheet is private.
-When both are provided the app downloads the file using the Google Drive API.
-If these variables are not set the dashboard uses the public TRC Master List for demonstration purposes.
+Alternatively you can provide the full link via `GOOGLE_SHEET_URL`.
+When a link ending in `/edit` is supplied the app automatically converts it into the correct export URL.
+If none of these variables are set the dashboard uses the public TRC Master List for demonstration purposes.

 To enable AI answers for general questions, set `OPENAI_API_KEY` with an OpenAI API token.
 Without this the Ask bar only responds to built-in data queries.